How to Deal with Organizational Adversity

 In my situation, it was essential to have a technically correct vision.
 I ensured that all other options were considered and communicated with customers to make sure I was building what they wanted.
 The final aspect of communication was to output my vision to the industry to see if it was a model that had been successfully built before.

 If I didn't have a strong vision, I learned that it was virtually impossible to defend my idea.
-Leadership would ask me questions and try and poke holes in my vision; without the technical background as well as customers and engineers on my side, it would be difficult to stick with the team’s recommended strategy.
+Leadership would ask me questions and try to poke holes in my vision; without the technical background as well as customers and engineers on my side, it would be difficult to stick with the team’s recommended strategy.

 Being Transparent: